CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 A logical alternative would be through the ExtJS inheritance model.
 That would eliminate cut-and-paste code, but introduce difficult-to-follow complexity.
 You don't want a class tree of widgets to manage; you just want different screens to look the same.

-A much simpler approach is one provided by gluJS and modeled after the standard web templating of a *layout*.
+A much simpler approach is one provided by GluJS and modeled after the standard web templating of a *layout*.

 A layout is simply an 'abstract' view factory (it is never instantiated directly) that is referenced by actual views.
 The layout view is what is actually rendered: but it declares "points of interest" that can be supplied by the actual view.
 The function you provide as the factory accepts the actual view and can now use the properties it provides to populate these points of interest in the layout.